Daniel Whiston: Dancing on Ice

 In the second series in 2007 Whiston reached the semi-finals, finishing fourth, with actress Emily Symons, before being eliminated in a skate-off against singer Duncan James and his partner, Maria Filippov.
 With Symons also appearing in the soap opera, Emmerdale set in and filmed in West Yorkshire, they initially trained at Bradford Ice Arena in Bradford each week before travelling down to London for dress rehearsals.

 In the third series in 2008, Whiston was partnered with another Emmerdale actress, Linda Lusardi and again they initially trained in Bradford.
 Following Lusardi's departure from the soap, and subsequent return to her family home in the south of England, it was revealed that Whiston had temporarily moved in with her family, to enable them to practise without the need for excessive travelling.
 Initial training was problematic as Lusardi broke her foot.
 They were voted out in week seven, finishing sixth, in a skate-off with actress Zaraah Abrahams and her partner Fred Palascak.
 Both Whiston and Lusardi appeared in the Dancing on Ice Tour 2008.

-In the fourth series in 2009, Whiston was partnered with Roxanne Pallett another former Emmerdale actress.
-In week 8 Daniel and Roxanne were in the skate off against Zöe Salmon and Matt Evers and were eliminated 5-0.
+In the fourth series in 2009, Whiston was partnered with Roxanne Pallett, another former Emmerdale actress.
+In week 8 they were in the skate off against Zoe Salmon and Matt Evers and were eliminated 5-0.

 Whiston won the fifth series of Dancing on Ice on 28 March 2010 with yet another former Emmerdale actress and childhood friend Hayley Tamaddon.

 In the sixth series in 2011, Whiston was partnered with former Reality TV Star Kerry Katona.
 They were eliminated in week 5, in a skate off against Jeff Brazier & partner Isabelle Gauthier.

 In the seventh series in 2012 Whiston's Partner was Brookside actress Jennifer Ellison.
 They were eliminated in the semi-final against Jorgie Porter and her partner Matt Evers.

 Whiston won the eighth series of Dancing on Ice on 10 March 2013 and became a three-time champion with Olympic gymnast Beth Tweddle.

 Whiston returned for his ninth series of Dancing on Ice for its "All-Star" series in 2014 with Hayley Tamaddon whom he won the show with in 2010.
 They made it to the final on 9 March 2014 and finished as runners-up.

 When Dancing On Ice returned in 2018 for its 10th series, Whiston competed with singer Cheryl Baker from Bucks Fizz.
 They were eliminated in week 5, in a skate off against Donna Air and her partner Mark Hanretty.